FirassRachid/FirassRachid/README.md

 Graduate of **Latakia University – Syria**

 ## 🌐 Languages
+- Fluent in **Arabic**
-- Fluent in **English**
+- Good in **English**

-## 🤝 Soft Skills
+## 💻 Soft Skills
-- Strong communication skills
+-🚀 Strong communication skills
-- Teamwork oriented
+-🤝 Teamwork oriented
-- Passionate about continuous learning and improving my programming abilities
+-🏆 Passionate about continuous learning
+- 🎯 Always ready to improve my programming abilities

-## 🚀 About Me
+## 👨🏻‍💻 About Me
 I am a motivated Frontend Developer looking to grow my skills in the programming field and secure a suitable job opportunity.
 I enjoy building clean, responsive, and user‑friendly interfaces, and I’m always working to stay updated with modern web technologies.